ISyE Inducts Five New Advisory Board Members and New Chair at Spring 2016 Meeting

 Moe Trebuchon (B.S.
 IE 1986) possesses more than 25 years of supply chain, strategy, and operational consulting experience.
 He has served as a partner in the IBM Global Business Services and PwC Consulting practices.
 During Trebuchon’s time with these firms, he has served multiple North America leadership roles including Retail Industry Leader, Business Analytics & Optimization Service Line Leader, and Supply Chain Service Line Leader.
 Throughout his career, Trebuchon’s primary focus has been on helping clients achieve impactful business transformation via development of strategies, operational designs, leverage of information technology, and organizational change adoption.
 Having led a broad base of clients through complex technology enabled change programs, Trebuchon is considered a subject matter leader in the application of demand forecasting, replenishment, WMS, TMS, order management, and omni-channel technology to the order fulfillment and delivery process.

 Annie Walker (B.S.
 IE 2002) currently serves as vice president of OTC Merchandising for Walmart U.S. Walker started her career with Walmart in 2002 as an industrial engineer.
 After spending two years with the Stores Engineering team, she supported the replenishment division in several capacities.
 Walker’s latest role in replenishment was serving as senior director of Replenishment for the General Merchandise division.
-In 2012, Walker transitioned from Replenishment to vice president for Merchandise Execution.
-Currently, she is vice president, divisional merchandise manager, Over the Counter of Walmart Stores U.S. She is also a graduate of the Walmart Leadership Academy program.
+In 2012, Walker transitioned from Replenishment to vice president/division merchandising manager Over the Counter.
+She is also a graduate of the Walmart Leadership Academy program.